r-owen/base_loom_server/docs/threading.md

 Threading is displayed as a picture that shows a group of threads (vertical colored bars) and the shaft they go through (numbers that interrupt the colored bars).
 It also shows warp end numbers above some threads.

-If "Separate repeats" is checked you will see a gap between unthreaded repeats.
+If "Separate repeats?" is checked you will see a gap between unthreaded repeats.
 See [Repeating](#repeating) for more information.

 Special cases that may only be supported by WIF files: